RefPerSys/RefPerSys/README.md

 This project has moved to https://gitlab.com/bstarynk/refpersys/

-That old repository https://gitlab.com/refpersys/refpersys is now a playground for Niklas Rosencrantz.
+That previous old repository https://gitlab.com/refpersys/refpersys is now a playground for Niklas Rosencrantz (Sweden) and others.

 ## A research project

-The Reflective Persistent System language is a **research project**, taking many good ideas from [Bismon](http://github.com/bstarynk/bismon), sharing a lot of goals (except static source code analysis) with it but avoiding bad ideas from it.
+The Reflective Persistent System language is a **research project**, taking many good ideas from [Bismon](http://github.com/bstarynk/bismon), sharing a lot of goals (*except* static source code analysis) with it but avoiding bad ideas from it.

 For Linux/x86-64 only.
 Don't even think of running that on non-Linux systems, unless you provide patches for that.
 And we need a 64 bits